Multiplex mc4000 Review

 P4000 is an optional software package running under DOS which provides backup, Tx simulation and 3030 conversion facilities.
 A cable is supplied to connect the PC to the transmitter.

-This is the first thing which existing 3030 users will want to use, but the documentation is sketchy to put it mildly.
+The first thing which 3030 users will want to use is the conversion program.
+Unfortunately the documentation is poor.
 I also had problems getting it to run program on my main Win 98 PC - it crashed with a run-time error.
-However it did work on the second PC with no problem.
+However it ran okay on another PC.

 Since the documentation is a bit lacking, I'll describe the process in more detail here.
 If you don't own a 3030 you can skip this section.